cchan/docs/docs/index.md

 After pushing, the updated documentation will be compiled and deployed to [docs.teamwaterloop.ca](https://docs.teamwaterloop.ca) within a couple of minutes.
+You can check the progress of the build on [Travis CI](https://travis-ci.org/teamwaterloop/docs/).

+Ask `@clive` if you have any questions.

 ## Building locally